Sentencing in England and Wales: Appeals

+If a court makes a mistake regarding sentencing, it is possible to correct these through the operation of the "slip rule".
+In the magistrates' court, this is contained in section 142 of the Magistrates' Courts Act 1980; the equivalent power in the Crown Court is section 385 of the Sentencing Act 2020, and can only be exercised within 56 days of sentencing, and must be done by the same judge who passed sentence.

+There is a right to appeal from a magistrates' court to the Crown Court, exercisable within 21 days.
+If a defendant pleaded not guilty, they can appeal against conviction or sentence; if they pleaded guilty, they can only appeal against sentence.
+This is the normal route for appeals against sentence, but it is also possible to appeal sentence by way of case stated or (in somewhat exceptional circumstances) judicial review.

+Following a Crown Court trial, the only route for a defendant to appeal a sentence is to the Court of Appeal under section 9 of the Criminal Appeal Act 1968.

-There is a right to appeal from a magistrates' court to the Crown Court within 21 days.
-Defendants who have received immediate prison sentences may apply for bail on lodging notice of appeal, but the decision to grant bail is entirely within the magistrates' discretion.
+Defendants who have received custodial sentences following a trial may apply for bail while an appeal is pending, but the decision to grant bail is entirely within the discretion of the court.

+The Criminal Justice Act 1988 introduced a process for referring sentences that are unduly lenient for review by the Court of Appeal.
+The Attorney General or Solicitor General can refer such cases, and the Court of Appeal can change a sentence if it determines that the original sentence "falls outside the range of sentences which the judge, applying his mind to all the relevant factors, could reasonably consider appropriate".
+A request to do so can be made by any member of the public, as well as by the CPS, but the application to the Court of Appeal must be made within 28 days of the sentencing.
+The scheme is limited to only certain specified offences.
+The House of Commons Library states that the success rate for unduly lenient sentence appeals are "around 60-80%".

 Sentencing guidelines

 Background

 The sentencing guidelines issued by the Sentencing Council are at the heart of the courts' decision-making in sentencing.
 The development of these guidelines has been incremental, with the Magistrates' Association issuing their own guidelines and the Court of Appeal issuing guideline judgments in particular cases.
 Following the Crime and Disorder Act 1998, a Sentencing Advisory Panel was established to assist the courts in issuing sentencing guidelines.
 In 2003, this was supplemented by the Sentencing Guidelines Council comprising a majority of judicial members, which is now known as the Sentencing Council.

 Sentencing Council

 Created by the Coroners and Justice Act 2009, the Sentencing Council is an independent body which promotes consistent approaches to sentencing by issuing guidelines, analysing the impact of those guidelines on sentencing practice and to improve the confidence of the public by publishing information and promoting awareness of sentencing.
 The council produces an annual report.